Home

 Credentials

-Venus Jasper holds an MFA (Master of Fine Arts) from the Piet Zwart Institute Rotterdam (2013) and is trained in Permaculture Design, Reiki, Somatic Psychotherapy, Speculative Writing, and Music Production.
-Their work was presented at MU Hybrid Art House Eindhoven (NL), LungA Festival (IS), Rupert (LT), AIRIE Florida (US), TENT Rotterdam (NL), Garage Rotterdam (NL), Zone2Source (NL), 1646 (NL), Tidens Krav (NO), Museum IJsselstein (NL), Lustwarande Tilburg (NL), IMPAKT Festival (NL), Odapark (NL), Melkweg Expo (NL), Onomatopee Eindhoven (NL), and MuHKA Antwerpen (BE), amongst other.
+Venus Jasper holds an MFA (Master of Fine Arts) from the Piet Zwart Institute Rotterdam (2013) and is trained in Permaculture Design, Reiki, Somatic Psychotherapy, Speculative Writing, Music Production, and is currently part of Before We Where White by White Awake.
+Their work was presented at MU Hybrid Art House Eindhoven (NL), LungA Festival (IS), Rupert Vilnius (LT), NEST Gallery - Everglades National Park (US), TENT Rotterdam (NL), Garage Rotterdam (NL), Zone2Source (NL), 1646 (NL), Tidens Krav (NO), Bonnefantenmuseum (NL), Green Space Miami (US), Earthbound Symposium (DK), Museum IJsselstein (NL), Mediamatic (NL), Lustwarande Tilburg (NL), IMPAKT Festival (NL), Odapark (NL), Melkweg Expo (NL), Onomatopee (NL), and MuHKA Antwerpen (BE), amongst other.

 Writing Curating Educating